sammaadaniel30/practical2.sama.clemente.io/README.md

 Uploaded 2nd picture to be used in the About Me page.

 To this point all of the websites have been completed.
-The only thing missing are the website links to the webpages of my partes, however their the links from my webpage has already been created the only thing missing are the specific links to their websites.
+The only thing missing are the website links to the webpages of my parts, however their the links from my website in the Net Page has already been created the only thing missing are the specific links to their websites.

 **10/12/2023**

 In the links of the footer, links have been updated so that two links now redirect to the README.md file and the LICENSE file.

+**11/12/2023**

+Uploaded a new CSS file with all of webpages CSS all combined (see Problem 4)

+Removed other CSS files with individual relation to only 1 webpage (see Problem 4)

+Fixed some gramatical errors in all of the webpages

+Addressed and solved Problem 4

 **CONCLUSIONS**